 Boundless guides you through every milestone of naturalization, including your citizenship exam.
 You also get the confidence of an independent immigration attorney who will review all of your application materials and answer any questions you have — for no additional fee.
 Learn more, or start your application today.

-It’s important to do your best on the naturalization exam.
+It’s important to do your best on the naturalization exam (also known as the “citizenship test”).
 But more importantly, don’t be intimidated!
 With enough preparation, you should perform well (see “How to Prepare” for useful study tips).
 Keep in mind that you’ll have just two opportunities to pass, so the harder you study for the exam, the sooner you can start your life as a U.S. citizen.

 Here’s what to expect from each section of the test: